Srakai/bushchat/README.md

 - 🌳 **Tree-based conversations** - Branch anywhere, not linear
 - 🔀 **Merge branches** - Combine conversation paths with configurable context
+- 🗂️ **Artifacts** - Add text or images to the canvas and merge them into conversations
+- 🖼️ **Multimodal support** - Vision models can process images (auto-detected from model capabilities, at least works with Openrouter)
+- ✏️ **Edit propagation** - Edit any node and all descendants automatically regenerate
-- 🔌 **Any OpenAI-compatible provider** - OpenAI, Ollama, LM Studio, etc.
+- 🔌 **Any OpenAI-compatible provider** - OpenRouter, OpenAI, Ollama, LM Studio, etc.
 - 💾 **Local storage** - Everything persists only in your browser
-- 🔗 **Stateless sharing** - Entire conversation trees are compressed into a sharable URL
+- 🔗 **Stateless sharing** - Entire conversation trees are compressed into a sharable URL.
+(Links can get huge)

 ## Setup